Additional Subjects

 In the Drama department, we share a love of performance and collaboration and we aim to inspire pupils to share this.
 The department is fortunate to have drama experts who are also English and Performing Arts teachers and, as the children grow up, we gradually scale up the ambition and complexity of the productions which are staged and scripts studied.
 Throughout Years 3 to 6 pupils are taught in their form groups and have one 50 minute lesson a week in Year 4 and then every fortnight in Years 5 and 6.

+In Year 5, pupils work on improvisation and mime, as well as script and text work.
+Pupils explore genre, stories and voice, developing skills which include: mime and movement, hot-seating, gesture, alongside character studies and the development of performance techniques.
 Pupils are taught to communicate effectively by expressing themselves confidently and clearly.
-They are taught to speak, present and perform for a range of purposes including storytelling, play preparation, sharing ideas and opinions and presenting to live and recorded audiences.
+They are taught to speak, present and perform, for a range of purposes, including storytelling, play preparation, sharing ideas and opinions, and presenting to live and/or recorded audiences.

 The overall focus during is to promote self-confidence, team work and communication skills, self-discipline, creativity, empathy and understanding - of which are valuable life skills.